[Windows] Autoruns is the most comprehensive startup manager you will ever use

 Cons

-• For experience users only who understand what all these entries are
+• For experienced users only who understand what all these entries are

 Discussion

-autorunsAutoruns is a decent program.
-It offers a lot more options than the standard issue msconfig.exe that ships with Windows, however, the user interface is very clumsy and mashed together.
+That said, I don’t like Autoruns’ user interface.
+In my opinion, the user interface is very clumsy and mashed together.
 Everything is so tacked on and it feels like the developer didn’t try hard enough to make this program a good experience for the user.
-User interface can be very important.
-In fact — it can make or break whether I use an application or not.

-Don’t get me wrong, this might be coming off as a bit critical, but user experience is everything.
+Don’t get me wrong — in terms of functionality Autoruns is hard to beat.
+I just don’t like the interface.
 Outside of the few problems I had with the monotonous user interface, I was thoroughly satisfied with all of the features Sysinternals had provided me.
 I was able to stop Windows from loading everything to simple program startup entries, to Scheduled tasks, components of explorer.exe, and even audio/video codecs.
 Yes, autoruns even lets you kill codecs.
 Autoruns is also capable of exporting a complete configuration list to a .CSV file for analysis.
 Autoruns gets the job done and then some.

 CONCLUSION AND DOWNLOAD LINK